GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 up a container with my server/Redis/Mongo without any kind of provisioning or configuration (almost) was a game changer.

-`docker-compose` also smoothed operations by providing a simple, convenient way of describing my containers and allowing them to talk to each other.
+<span class="evidence">docker-compose</span> also smoothed operations by providing a simple, convenient way of describing
+my containers and allowing them to talk to each other.

 ---